MicrosoftDocs/powerapps-docs/powerapps-docs/maker/portals/admin/clear-server-side-cache.md

 ![Clear portal cache with capacity-based license](media/clear-server-side-cache/clear-config-capacity-license.png)

-To learn more about the differences between Power Apps portals and portal add-ons, read [Power Apps portal FAQ](../faq.md#what-is-the-difference-between-power-apps-portals-dynamics-365-portals-and-add-on-portals).
+To learn more about the differences between Power Apps portals and portal add-ons, read [Power Apps portals, Dynamics 365 portals and add-on portals](overview.md#power-apps-portals-dynamics-365-portals-and-add-on-portals).

 Portal metadata is stored in entities called *configuration entities*.
 If you change configuration entities using the *Unified Interface application*, you **must** select **Clear config** to clear the configuration cache for changes to reflect in your Portal.